Reign FC drops World Cup homecoming match in front of club record attendance

-TACOMA – Allie Long crumbled to the ground immediately following the final whistle.
+TACOMA – Allie Long crumbled to the ground immediately after the final whistle.
 Visually frustrated, she sat up and held her knees to her chest.
 She took a couple of moments to pause and compose herself, knowing very well how many eyes were upon her.

 It was not the match she, nor her teammates on Reign FC, envisioned for the homecoming Sunday at Cheney Stadium.
 It was the complete opposite scene from the last time she had heard a final whistle.
 Three weeks ago, it signified a World Cup championship.
 Now, it was concluding the Reign’s worst defeat of the season.